pbmoses/grafana-crossplane/README.md

 # The following is the beginning of an "as code" approach to Observability utilizing [Crossplane](https://www.crossplane.io/) and [Grafana Cloud](https://grafana.com/products/cloud/)

+*Disclaimer: The setup is for demonstration purposes and is not Grafana official documentation or configuration.
+It's a proof of concept.*

 Observability as Code is the practice of defining, managing, and automating observability tools (like logging, metrics, traces, dashboards, and alerts) using code—typically version-controlled and automated through CI/CD pipelines—rather than manual setup.

 The following information is for demonstrative purposes, offering an entry point and is not a be-all-end-all for Observability as Code nor for Crossplane.